mathewchamberlain/SignacX/README.md

 ### Fast Signac

-Sometimes, we are in rush, and we don't have time to run Signac.
-Although Signac scales fine with large data sets (>300,000 cells), we developed SignacFast to quickly classify single cell data.
-The quick start is here:
+Sometimes we don't have time to run Signac, and need a quick solution.
+Although Signac scales fine with large data sets (>300,000 cells), we developed SignacFast to quickly classify single cell data:

 ```r
 # load the library